10 Reasons to Become a vegan

 5. Biodiversity

-According to the World Wildlife Fund, animal production is causing ocean dead zones and pollution.
-"Ocean dead zones are areas in the oceans where oxygen saturation is so low that most life dies.
+The World Wildlife Fund states that animal production causes “ocean dead zones” and pollution.
+Ocean dead zones are areas with so little oxygen that most marine life dies.

-foxes from the fur industry
+fox from the fur industry

-7. Personal ethical choice
+7. Personal Ethics

 piglets

-Animal breeding is often unnatural and prevents animals from performing their natural behaviours.
-Studies have shown that many animals, such as chickens, pigs and cows, have complex cognitive abilities and emotions.
-The meat, egg and dairy industry causes animals to be separated from their families and conspecifics, causing mental and physical suffering.
+Animal farming is often unnatural and prevents animals from expressing natural behaviors.
+Studies show many animals like chickens, pigs, and cows have complex cognitive abilities and emotions.The meat, egg, and dairy industries are responsible for separating animals from their families and social groups, causing mental and physical suffering.

 vegan food

-9. Save money
+9. Save Money

 vegan food

-10. Exciting food
+10. Exciting Food

 1. Worldwatch Institute, "Livestock and Climate Change" (2009)